 This latest piece of concept art shows a different angle of the attraction facade as well as the FastPass+ and Standby entrances to the attraction.

-Guardians of the Galaxy: Cosmic Rewind will open in summer 2022 at EPCOT after missing the previously announced opening timeline of being open in time for the start of Disney World’s 50th Anniversary.
+Guardians of the Galaxy: Cosmic Rewind will open May 27, 2022 at EPCOT after missing the previously announced opening timeline of being open in time for the start of Disney World’s 50th Anniversary.

 Current Progress and Latest News